lzjpaul/incubator-singa/examples/GM-prior-cifar10/archive_code/GM-prior-cifar10-origin-large-memory-minibatch/readme.md

 2017-9-9
 (1) the parameters scale are from 1,2,5,10 ...

+## begining tune parameters (away from 0.9204 for resnet)

 2017-9-11
 (1) mini-batch are using less memory operations (only augment in batch manner)

 2017-9-12
 (1) linear initialization: base * float(gm_num)

+2017-9-13
+(1) turn back to large memory mini-batch